On-line approach to off-line coloring problems on graphs with geometric representations: Introduction

-The following problem, posed in \cite{PKK+14}, remains open: estimate (asymptotically) the maximum possible chromatic number with respect to the number of vertices for triangle-free segment intersection graphs, or more generally, segment intersection graphs with bounded clique number.
-We believe the answer is $\Theta_\omega((\log\log n)^c)$ for some constant $c\geq 1$.
-For the analogous problem for string graphs, we believe the answer is $\Theta_\omega((\log\log n)^{\smash{f(\omega)}})$ for some function $f(\omega)\geq\omega-1$.
-The first step of the proof of Theorem \ref{thm:rectangle} \ref{item:clean-rectangle-upper} is a reduction from clean rectangle overlap graphs to interval overlap game graphs (see Lemma \ref{lem:rectangle-to-game}).
+The following problem, posed in \cite{PKK+14}, remains open: estimate (asymptotically with respect to $n$) the maximum possible chromatic number for triangle-free segment intersection graphs or, more generally, segment intersection graphs with bounded clique number.
+We believe the answer is $O_\omega((\log\log n)^c)$ for some constant $c\geq 1$.
+For the analogous problem for string graphs, we believe the answer is $O_\omega((\log\log n)^{\smash{f(\omega)}})$ for some function $f\colon\setN\to\setN$ with $f(\omega)\geq\omega-1$.
+The first step of the proof of Theorem \ref{thm:rectangle}~\ref{item:clean-rectangle-upper} is a reduction from clean rectangle overlap graphs to interval overlap game graphs (see Lemma \ref{lem:rectangle-to-game}).
 The main challenge in applying the on-line approach to the problems above lies in devising an analogous reduction from segment or string graphs to game graphs of an appropriate on-line graph coloring problem.